SwedbankPay/developer.swedbankpay.com/payments/index.md

 * A successful payment is `Ready` for authorization.
-An authoriation transaction is often created through a Redirect scenario, where you transfer the consumer to a hosted payment page, or by enable the process to take place directly on your own site, through Hosted View.
+An authoriation transaction is often created through a Redirect scenario, where you transfer the consumer to a hosted payment page, or by enable the process to take place directly on your own site, through Seamless View.
 * If you use a *one-phase method* (like Direct bank debit or Swish) a `Sales` transaction will be created and the consumer be charged right away.
 A `two-phase` payment method like credit card needs to be capture the authorized